Tribulation: How To Prepare and Respond

 Keep an eternal perspective and fix our eyes on Jesus:

 For momentary, light affliction is producing for us an eternal weight of glory far beyond all comparison, while we look not at the things which are seen, but at the things which are not seen; for the things which are seen are temporal, but the things which are not seen are eternal.
 For we know that if the earthly tent which is our house is torn down, we have a building from God, a house not made with hands, eternal in the heavens (2 Corinthians 4:17-5:1).

-7. Pray and Praise
+Worship, Prayer and Praise

 Prayer shows our dependence as a child on our Father in heaven.
 It ascends as incense before the throne of God (Revelation 5:8).
-We are encouraged not to be anxious, but to give thanks and make our requests known to God:
+In times of trouble we are encouraged not to be anxious, but to give thanks and make our requests known to God:

 Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God and the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus (Philippians 4:6-7).

 One hundred times in the Psalms we are exhorted to praise God for what He has done and what He will do.
 Like David, praise is the outflow of a heart of gratitude and love for God:

 I will bless the LORD at all times; His praise shall continually be in my mouth (Psalm 34:1).